EricaLinaG/Arch-Setup/README.md

  * package-installer - a script frontend to the Makefile which will install some meta packages and my setup repos for various things.
 Xorg, Xmonad, emacs, dotfiles, apps, etc.

+## Current error in processing.
+   running make from the root Arch-Setup script or make causes the links to be
+    created improperly.
+The individual makes need to be run from their homes for `PWD` to be in the right place.
+It resolves to where make was originally invoked which is wrong, so all links will be bad.

+   They can be fixed with `make clean-links` followed by `make links` in each submodule.  dotfiles, emacs-setup, xmonad-setup.

+   I should probably rethink this a little.
+Git submodules sort of suck.

+   I had to check each one out individiually during my last install because checking out recursive during install was not happy.

+   Then I have to change their remotes to ssh later when ssh is finally set up.

+   Git can now point at a submodule's head, which is part of the pain, always dealing with detached heads, updating them to HEAD, and not losing changes in between.
+I'm not sure thats enough for me.

 ## Starting from scratch.
  - Make an Arch Linux installation medium.
    [the install guide is here.](https://wiki.archlinux.org/title/Installation_guide)